Catholic Charismatic Renewal in Western Oregon

 Our Vision

 The Holy Spirit empowers us for personal holiness, a new life in Christ Jesus, renewed Catholic life and evangelization.
-Therefore, the Western Oregon Catholic Charismatic Renewal invites all people to experience the empowering grace of the Holy Spirit and the love of God the Father, and to develop a life-changing relationship with Jesus Christ as Lord.
+The Western Oregon Catholic Charismatic Renewal invites all people to experience the empowering grace of the Holy Spirit.
+This leads to a greater love of God the Father, and Jesus Christ as Lord.

 Our Mission